Stop Betraying Yourself with Holiday Spending: A Trauma-Informed Approach

 The first step is noticing this pattern with compassion, not judgment.

-Then choosing a practice that helps you respond from presence instead of fear.
+Then choose a practice that helps you respond from presence instead of fear.

 4. Stress collapses your decision-making capacity